3urobeat/steam-comment-service-bot/README.md

 I also want to thank [Stiefel](https://steamcommunity.com/id/Stiefel1234) for finding weird bugs I wouldn't have found alone, being a cool dude and for hosting the bot with 9 unlimited accounts.
 Another thank you goes out to [effex1337](https://github.com/effex1337) for donating $5 via bitcoin, helping in issues and for supporting the project!
 Also thank you [steel4me](https://github.com/steel4me) for donating 5€!
+Thanks [mikelobam](https://github.com/mikelobam) for contributing to this project!
+Thanks [dunderzutt](https://steamcommunity.com/id/Dunderzutt/) for donating 25€!
+Really appreciate it!